Skip to main content

 In August 2017, FCT and the European Molecular Biology Laboratory (EMBL) signed a protocol with the aim of promoting technological internships for young Portuguese graduates, through Studentships awarded by FCT.
 The protocol was renewed in September 2020.

-Under this protocol, FCT is responsible for implementing the internship program, selecting candidates, and monitoring the work developed by the interns.
+Under this protocol, the FCT is responsible for implementing the internship program, selecting candidates and monitoring the work carried out by the interns.

-The internships, with a minimum duration of one year with the possibility of renewal for another year, are selected by technological areas, with special attention given to the project, the training framework and the future insertion of the interns in innovation-oriented Portuguese companies.
+The internships, which last at least one year and can be renewed for a further year, are selected according to technological fields, with special attention being paid to the project, the training framework and the future placement of the interns in innovation-oriented Portuguese companies.

 Industrial relations

-The EMBL employs some of Europe's best researchers, bringing together biologists, engineers, information technology professionals and numerous other scientific specializations.
-In addition, EMBL research has many practical and industrial applications.
+EMBL employs some of Europe's best researchers, bringing together biologists, engineers, information technology professionals and numerous other scientific specializations.
+In addition, EMBL's research has many practical and industrial applications.

-The EMBL's entrepreneurship materializes through technology transfer programs and technology spin-offs.
+EMBL's entrepreneurial spirit takes the form of technology transfer programs and technological spin-offs.